Rachel-Molla/Memory-Game/README.md

 each player choose two tickets on his turn, if theirs back-side identical, then his score increase in 1 and he have another turn.

-the winner is the one with the most high score.
+the winner is the one with the highest score.

 for running this project locally, do the next steps:
   - install java JDK( with JAVA_HOME) on your coumputer